This is the last book in the Sensible Shoes series but even though it's the only one I've read, it was still an excellent read!

 Becca disdains "Jesus-people" and rejects several attempts of others who try to bring her to faith.

 Their stories intertwined perfectly and I never felt lost even though the entire novel's narrative alternates between the four of them.

 It's a little like my life honestly, I've lost a friend earlier this year and together with some of my friends, I'm learning how to cope with it.
 So it's nice to read a book that doesn't paper over the grief one feels when a close friend dies.

-I'd give this book 4.5 stars out of 5, so grab your copy today from IVP. :)
+I'd give this book 4.5 stars out of 5, so grab your copy today. :)